by Noah Pflueger-Peters

 The Central Valley Association of Vintage Base Ball (CVAVBB) is hosting a meeting in Davis on Saturday March 10th.
 Players will appear in uniform at the farmer’s market from 11:00 a.m. until 1 p.m., when they will move to Civic Center Park behind City Hall for an afternoon of batting, pitching, and fielding with historically-accurate equipment.
 All are welcome to join regardless of age, race, gender or skill level.

-1864 rules baseball differs from the modern game in a few key ways.
-Instead of gloves, players simply used their hands to catch batted balls, pitchers throw the ball underhand, and the umpire stands off to the first base side of home plate instead of behind the catcher.
-The early game also uses the “bound rule,” which means if a fielder catches a ball after it bounces only once, it still counts as an out, making it easier to catch the ball without glove.
+The association plays baseball by 1864 rules.
+Instead of gloves, players simply use their hands to catch batted balls, pitchers throw the ball underhand in a similar style to slow-pitch softball, and the umpire stands away from home plate instead of behind the catcher.
+The early game also uses the “bound rule,” which means if a fielder catches a ball after it bounces once, it still counts as an out.

-CVAVBB channels the long history of the game in the Central Valley.
+CVAVBB channels the long history of the sport in the Central Valley.
 The first organized club in Sacramento was formed in November 1859 and the first recorded game took place a year later between Sacramento and the San Francisco Eagle Club.
-By the 1880s, local clubs had sprung up in Davis, Woodland, Dixon, Stockton, and surrounding cities.
+By the 1880s, local clubs had sprung up in Davis, Woodland, Dixon, Stockton and surrounding cities.

-For more information on the event or how to participate as a player, umpire, scorekeeper or historian, contact Matt “Brandywine” Stone at CentralValleyVintageBaseBall@gmail.com and visit Central Valley Vintage Baseball on Facebook.
+For more information on how to participate as a player, umpire, scorekeeper or historian, contact Matt “Brandywine” Stone at CentralValleyVintageBaseBall@gmail.com and follow the association on Facebook at facebook.com/CentralValleyVBB.